kriserickson/solace-battleship/codelab.md

 ### Summary

 ![Lesson 9 Summary](assets/lesson-09-summary.png)

+In this final lesson of the course, you implemented another message handler in Spring Cloud Stream using the same patter we used in lessons 7 and 8.
+Lessons 7-9 should show you how building applications using event-driven architecture allows you to build microservices in a decoupled manner.
+Instead of modifying a single orchestrating "backend service," we're able to add flow processors that act independently.

+Additionally, you modified the client-side controller app further so that it is not responsible for any game state.
+Instead, it is able to derive the match's state from events it receives from our more secure Spring Cloud Stream backend application.
+Better yet, we were able to implement this transition without a major overhaul of our client application because it was built using event-driven architecture and a message broker instead of tightly coupled REST microservices exposed via an API.

 Be sure to commit the changes you made to this branch by running `git commit -m "lesson9"`